ravis1902/US-HOME-PRICE/README.md

 The following variables are chosen for the study-

 * Unemployment Rate -  This column depits that number of unemployed people in the US.
-* Per Capita GDP -
+* Per Capita GDP - It is an economic metric that breaks down a country's economic output per person.
-* Median Household Income
+* Median Household Income - This is a important factor that comes under the economic factors affecting housing market is related to economic growth.
+If average income for people in US rises then demand for house also rises which leads to increase in home price
-* Construction Prices
+* Construction Prices - This is an index for Construction price for houses in US over the last 20 years.
-* CPI
+* CPI - The Consumer Price Index (CPI) is a measure that examines the average change in prices paid by consumers for goods and services over the last 20 years
-* Interest Rates
+* Interest Rates - Interest rates influence the monthly payment value for mortgages.
+A high-interest rate would increase mortgage costs and reduce the demand for a house to be purchased
-* Number of new houses supplied
+* Number of new houses supplied -
-* Working Population
+* Working Population -
-* Urban Population
+* Urban Population - p
-* Percentage of population above 65
+* Percentage of population above 65 -
-* Housing subsidies
+* Housing subsidies -
-* Number of Households
+* Number of Households -

 Data Source - Most of the data has been gathered from https://fred.stlouisfed.org/